Cortrah/SpaceOperaDesign/turnstyles.md

 as few as 4 or 5 folk, someone can't make it each time.
 This makes running a longer continuing game even more problemmatic.

 That is the problem "Turnstyles" aims to solve.
+That and the fact that even when you do find a good non-realitme game you could play with your friends, it tends to be for windows only or iphone only or ...

 So the core mechanic of turnstyles is to adopt many of the good turn based mechanics of these games, while avoiding any realtime mechanics that will get in the way and to chunk turns into consistent managable time slices so that each player fills out their turn on their own schedule.

-To create non-realtime games that still have interesting mechanics and still enable meaningful communication with your friends via roleplaying and storytelling over a long period of time.
+Turnstyles will focus on creating rich non-realtime games that still have interesting mechanics and still enable meaningful communication with your friends via roleplaying and storytelling over a long period of time.

 Whether it is one turn that takes 15 minutes a day, an hour or two a week, or three or four hours every month, the key is that the chunk sizes are consistent and manageable